divyanshujain9196/WebSolution/README.md

 # WebSolution </br>
 # QUANTUMHUNTS-Internship-Task </br>
-This repository contains the task given by the Midas Lab at IIITD. </br>
+This repository contains the task given by the Quantumhunts for their internship Program "CAMPUS2CORPORATE". </br>

 This task consists of the single page website. </br>
 # Task 5: